VoxeLibre/VoxeLibre/CONTRIBUTING.md

 So you want to contribute to MineClone2?
 Wow, thank you! :-)

-MineClone2 is maintained by Nicu and Cora.
-If you have any problems or questions, contact us (See Links section below).
+MineClone2 is maintained by AncientMariner and Nicu.
+If you have any problems or questions, contact us on Discord/Matrix (See Links section below).

 You can help with MineClone2's development in many different ways, whether you're a programmer or not.